mfreiholz/Qt-Advanced-Docking-System/README.md

 ## TODOs
 Sorted by priority
+- Improve FloatingWidget (Remove maximize button, only support close-button which hides the widget)
 - Serialize state/size/positions of dockings
 - Deserialize state/size/positions of dockings
 - Make compatible with Qt 4.5 (\*ROFL!\*)